varnish/Varnish-Book/varnish_book.rst

 .. note::

-   Even if you do not perceive a lenghty service downtime, you should check whether the Varnish child is being restarted.
+   Even if you do not perceive a lengthy service downtime, you should check whether the Varnish child is being restarted.
    This is important, because child restarts introduce extra loading time as ``varnishd`` is constantly emptying its cache.
    Automatic restarts are logged into ``/var/log/syslog``.